NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 ## Step 1: Split out a store-only Nix

-This is detailed design from (accepted) [RFC 134](./0134-nix-store-layer.md).
+This is detailed design from (accepted) [RFC 134].

 The point of this step is not to re-open the already accepted decision to make the split, but to say it SHOULD be completed at this point.
 In other words, step 0 is free to begin immediately, but steps 2 and beyond are blocked on finishing this.

-The implementation of the split is already mostly complete, and preperatory improvements have already been merged, but if unforseen issues arise finishing it, we can reconsider the dependency on this step from step 2.
+The implementation of the split is already mostly complete, and preparatory improvements have already been merged, but if unforeseen issues arise finishing it, we can reconsider the dependency on this step from step 2.

 ## Step 2: Audit, refine, and stabilize the store-only Nix CLI